ggeorgievx/core/docs/glue42-core/01_what-is-glue42-core/03_core-concepts/02_glue42-client/client.md

 }
 ```

-We are interested in the `glue` property, which is of type Glue42Web.Config **TODO**.
-The Glue42Web.Config **TODO** defined in property `glue` will be used (unless explicitly told not to) by all clients on the domain as a base config.
+We are interested in the `glue` property, which is of type [Glue42Web.Config](../../../../reference/core/latest/glue42%20web/index.html).
+The [Glue42Web.Config](../../../../reference/core/latest/glue42%20web/index.html) defined in property `glue` will be used (unless explicitly told not to) by all clients on the domain as a base config.
 This base config can be extended by each client and is helpful so that you don't have to declare the same object in all of your clients.

 Example:
 ```json